Niloth/ClimateBot/README.md

-# PLEASE NOTE THE VIDEO files are .ppt (POWER POINT) files so are huge in size.
+# Please note the VIDEO files are .ppt (POWER POINT) files so are huge in size.
 They are uploaded to Canvas separately.

 # ClimateBot
 Project1: Climate Bot based on Google DialogFlow integrated with Telegram App